tundish/proclets/proclets/doc/intro.rst

 `Proclets: A framework for lightweight interacting workflow processes
 <https://dblp.org/rec/journals/ijcis/AalstBEW01>`_ (2001) by Van der Aalst, Barthelmess, Ellis and Wainer.
-It shows how to constrain Petri Nets so they behave predictably enough to be a model for business workflows, and it adds a UML-like relational notation to describe relationships between discrete processes.
+It shows how to constrain Petri Nets so they behave predictably enough to be a model for business workflows, and it adds a UML-like relational notation to describe where discrete processes synchronise together.

 This `proclets` package provides the classes described in that paper.

-You can model a process graphically as a Proclet and then implement it in Python code without leaving that conceptual framework.
+So you can sketch out a process in pencil as a Proclet and then implement it in Python code without leaving that conceptual framework.
-That makes it a simpler job to verify if your code accurately implements the model.
+Hopefully this makes it a simpler job to verify that your code accurately implements the model.